 “Because I didn’t have to think about it, I didn’t pay attention.
 One day my friend lost her flat, and that got me thinking.
 I realised that if I lost my job for some reason, I wouldn’t be able to meet my mortgage obligation beyond a month or two.
 It was only then that I started to think about implementing a regular savings plan.”

-Yi Fang, a private tutor who bought an executive condo (EC) in 2016, says it’s tempting not to look at the CPF statement:
+Yi Fang, a private tutor and first time homeowner who bought an executive condo (EC) in 2016, says it’s tempting not to look at the CPF statement:

 “I wouldn’t even open the letter.
 It was only when my first child was born that I started taking note of how much the house really costs, and decided that we needed to save more.
 Otherwise we wouldn’t think about it at all.”

 Here’s a bit of reassurance: there’s the Home Protection Scheme (HPS) for HDB flats, that covers your share of the mortgage up to the sum assured in case you’re dead, terminally ill, or permanently disabled.
 Private homes can use Mortgage Reducing Term Assurance (MRTA) for the same purpose.